sangbongc/openapi-stock-trading-program/README.md

 # openapi-stock-trading-program
-This project is a reconstruction of a stock trading automation assignment I originally implemented in an economics programming course.
+This project reconstructs a rule-based simulated trading workflow using Korea Investment Open API.
+It focuses on API integration, basic risk controls, and transaction logging rather than profitability.